EngineersBox/QCMP-Tree/README.md

 8. If the current node is not a leaf node traverse the chosen branch and repeat steps 5-9
 9. If the current node is a leaf node, insert the node according to the chosen branch
 10. Terminate the tree construction

+## Ray Casting with a QCMP Tree

+TODO